Jump to a Dental Problem

 Gingivitis (Early Stage Gum Disease)

 Gum Disease is one of the leading causes of tooth loss in adults.
-Gingivitis is the milder form of the disease while Periodontitis is the more progressed, irreversible stage of gum disease.
-Early stage gum disease can be treated with deep cleaning techniques, and a rigorous oral hygiene routine that involves the usual: twice daily brushing, flossing at least once daily, balance in your diet, and visiting the dentist every 6 months or earlier.
-Smoking, diabetes, and dry mouth all contribute significantly to the occurrence of gum disease and the disease typically starts to show after age 30.
+Gingivitis is a milder form of the disease while Periodontitis is the more progressed, irreversible stage of gum disease that may result in the loss of teeth.
+The early stages of gum disease can be treated with deep cleaning techniques, and a rigorous oral hygiene routine that involves the usual: twice daily brushing, flossing at least once daily, balance in your diet, and visiting the dentist every 6 months or sooner.
+Periodontal disease typically begins to show after age 30 but its prevalence is affected by many more factors than just age.
+Smoking, diabetes, and dry mouth all contribute significantly to the occurrence of gum disease.

 45 Years Experienced Oxnard Dentist at Carson & Carson, DDS